 Cognitive science is an interdisciplinary field devoted to exploring the nature of cognitive processes such as perception, reasoning, memory, attention, language, imagery, motor control, and problem solving.
 The goal of cognitive science, stated simply, is to understand how the mind works.
 Cognitive science is an inherently interdisciplinary endeavor, drawing on tools and ideas from traditional academic fields such as psychology, computer science, linguistics, philosophy, and neuroscience.

-Students may apply to enter the major in Cognitive Science at any point after the freshman year.
-CGSC 110, Introduction to Cognitive Science, is prerequisite to the major.
+Students may apply to enter the major in Cognitive Science at any point after the first-year.
+CGSC 110 is prerequisite to the major.
 Interested students are also encouraged to take an introductory course in computer science, economics, linguistics, neuroscience, philosophy, or psychology.
-For more information, see the program’s Web site.
+For more information, see the program’s website.